chris-wood/chris-wood.github.io/_drafts/protoccn.md

 Producers in CCN applications can be differentiated by how they respond to interests with a specific name.
-The rest of the mechanics -- listening for incoming interests, extracting the name and payload information to act on it, and invoking a particular callback -- is relatively common among many applications.
+The rest of the mechanics -- listening for incoming interests, extracting the name and payload information to act on it, and invoking a particular callback -- are common among many applications.
 Consider the following code snippet taken from the PARC standard file transfer application written in C.